Peatland: Biochemical processes

+Carbon storage and methanogenesis

-Generally, whenever the inputs of carbon exceed carbon outputs, mires are formed.
-This occurs due to the anoxic state of water-logged peat, and the process of photosynthesis by which peat grows.
-Despite accounting for just 3% of Earth's land surfaces, mires are collectively a major carbon store containing between 500 and 700 billion tonnes of carbon.
-Carbon stored within mires equates to over half the amount of carbon found in the atmosphere.
-Mires interact with the atmosphere primarily through the exchange of carbon dioxide, methane and nitrous oxide, and can be damaged by excess nitrogen from agriculture or rainwater.
-The sequestration of carbon dioxide takes place at the surface via the process of photosynthesis, while losses of carbon dioxide occur through living peat tissue via respiration.
-In their natural state, mires are a slight atmospheric carbon dioxide sink through the photosynthesis of peat vegetation, which outweighs their release of greenhouse gases.
-In addition, most mires are generally net emitters of methane and nitrous oxide.
+Despite accounting for just 3% of Earth's land surfaces, peatlands are collectively a major carbon store containing between 500 and 700 billion tonnes of carbon.
+Carbon stored within peatlands equates to over half the amount of carbon found in the atmosphere.
+Peatlands interact with the atmosphere primarily through the exchange of carbon dioxide, methane and nitrous oxide, and can be damaged by excess nitrogen from agriculture or rainwater.
+The sequestration of carbon dioxide takes place at the surface via the process of photosynthesis, while losses of carbon dioxide occur through living plants via autotrophic respiration and from the litter and peat via heterotrophic respiration.
+In their natural state, mires are a small atmospheric carbon dioxide sink through the photosynthesis of peat vegetation, which outweighs their release of greenhouse gases.
+On the other hand, most mires are generally net emitters of methane and nitrous oxide.
+Due to the continued CO_{2} sequestration over millennia, and because of the longer atmospheric lifespan of the CO_{2} molecules compared with methane and nitrous oxide, peatlands have had a net cooling effect on the atmosphere.